 Saudi Arabia – April 2025,

-Saudi Arabia secured its position as the leading startup investment destination in the Middle East and North Africa (MENA), raising $158.5 million across eight deals.
-This accounted for more than two-thirds of total startup funding across the region for the month, highlighting a significant surge in investor activity and ecosystem growth within the Kingdom.
+Saudi Arabia emerged as the leading country in startup funding across the Middle East and North Africa (MENA) region in April, raising $158.5 million through eight deals—accounting for more than two-thirds of the region’s total funding that month.

 Commenting on the report, Mohammed AlQurashi, Founder of Saudi FoodTech, said: